 By choosing Lanyon Bowdler for legal advice regarding your property needs or for our conveyancing services, you can rest assured that you have the best legal expertise on hand to ensure a smooth property transaction.
 We are committed to providing exceptional levels of client care and will work closely with you and other parties (estate agents, mortgage providers, leaseholders) to make things go at the pace you need, but also to ensure your rights are 100% protected and catered for at all times.

-We have offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry and Telford, so are able to act for clients all over Shropshire, Herefordshire, Mid and North Wales and across the Midlands (including Wolverhampton & Birmingham).
+We have qualified conveyancing solicitors in our offices in Telford, Shrewsbury, Bromyard, Conwy, Hereford, Ludlow and Oswestry, so are able to act for clients all over Shropshire, Herefordshire, Mid and North Wales and across the Midlands (including Wolverhampton & Birmingham).
 As a leading regional full-service law firm, we can represent you wherever you live in England, Wales & Northern Ireland.

 Talk to our property specialist solicitors today.